resbaz/resbaz2018/dunedin/workshops_description.markdown

 This workshop is designed to introduce you to the available national compute resources, obtaining access, and submission of jobs.

 - Intended level: beginner/novice
-    - SWC BASH (command line) would be beneficial
+    - SWC bash (command line) would be beneficial

 ### Introduction to Python